ArtemisInternet/ruby-style-guide/README.md

     calc_something_else
   end

-  # bad - whitespace isn't free when you only have 80 characters.
+  # good - if character limit allows for it
   kind = case year
          when 1850..1889 then 'Blues'
          when 1890..1909 then 'Ragtime'